marta1895/FROSTBYTE_WEATHERSOURCE/README.md

 ```
 <img width="1333" height="672" alt="Screenshot 2026-02-10 at 12 08 01 PM" src="https://github.com/user-attachments/assets/f7df2233-f613-414a-99c3-8ddc74b6ed56" />

-Additionaly, I used the simple SELECT all (*) to see the view of the table:
+Additionally, I used the simple SELECT all (*) to see the view of the table:
 ```sql
 SELECT *
 FROM WEATHER_SOURCE_LLC_FROSTBYTE.ONPOINT_ID.forecast_day